Jimi92/PopGenScripts/MultiPloidy_VCF_tools/README.md

  * The number of header lines in the vcf file.

-## to set heterozygous positions to missing
+## To set heterozygous positions to missing

 Usage: set_haploid_hetero_to_missing.py -vcf file.vcf -l list_of_haploids_in_vcf.txt -r number_of_vcf_heder_lines_minus_1

-## to get a list of heterozygous positions add the flag [--matt].
+## To get a list of heterozygous positions add the flag [--matt].
 NO CHANGES WILL BE DONE TO THE VCF FILE

 Usage: set_haploid_hetero_to_missing.py -vcf file.vcf -l list_of_haploids_in_vcf.txt -r number_of_vcf_heder_lines_minus_1 --matt